 More than 100 years later, Skagway still retains the feel of those Gold Rush days, though most travelers now arrive by cruise ship and follow part of the original Gold Rush route by tourist train.
-The immensely walkable and historic downtown has also largely been restored to its roots, complete with false-fronted buildings and wooden sidewalks.
-It's an utterly charming place -- if a tad precious.
+(Learn more about the Gold Rush at the Klondike Gold Rush National Historical Park Visitor Center on 2nd and Broadway.)

-Skagway ranks as one of Alaska's most popular ports.
+Skagway consistently ranks as one of Alaska's most popular ports.
 It's not unusual to find four ships docked there on the same day.

 Ships line up at one of three deep-water docks, all an easy walk from the heart of town.
 Small ships may dock at a fourth location, the Ferry Dock, also a few minutes from town.

 The port doesn't offer a cruise terminal or facilities.
 Cruise ships share the port with industrial traffic.
 Inexpensive municipal buses run from the dock to town.
 Skagway Visitors Center, 245 Broadway, is about an eight-minute walk.

 Given that most goods and foodstuffs are flown or shipped into Alaska from the "outside," you might be a bit surprised by the higher-than-average costs of food and other essentials.

 Also be aware that many flightseeing tours, including dogsledding on a glacier, are weather dependent and could be canceled due to high winds or poor visibility.
 Keep a Plan B on hand to reduce disappointment.

 On Foot: Skagway is an easy walking town.
 Most shops are on one street: Broadway.